-Description: The Seasoned Performers is a nonprofit company that celebrates the contributions of older adults by producing both original and well-known material, providing performance opportunities for seniors, and bringing live theatre to special and often underserved audiences.
+Description: The Seasoned Performers of Red Mountain Theatre Company celebrates the contributions of older adults by producing both original and well-known material, providing performance opportunities for seniors, and bringing live theatre to special and often underserved audiences.
 Our presentations may be populated with seasoned actors, but the performances appeal to people of ALL AGES!

 A school child recently wrote us: "Thank you for coming to read to our class...
 I hope we will get to watch another play of yours!
 I wonder how many places have you been to?
 And the name Seasoned Performers, it's a good name for you.
 Do you travel the world a lot?
 I wish we could see you again."